mprib/caliscope/README.md

 # Overview

 Trying to slowly build up a stable system for calibrating cameras for use with markerless motion capture.

+Within almost all the primary code modules there should be an `if __name__ == "__main__":` showcase at the bottom.
+No proper tests yet, but this is where someone might look to get a quick and dirty idea of what is going on.

 Basic overview of the current functionality is this:

 The `Camera` object is provided with a port (a.k.a. numerical source) and during initialization it will figure out basic resolution options/exposure settings.
 This camera object provides an interface to a camera.capture that can be read from.
 The `stop_rolling()` method uses a `self.stop_rolling` trigger to inititate a shutdown of the capture.
 This is important when using threads to read from a capture device and then trying to make changes to the configuration of that device.